-Turkey Basted in Roasted Garlic Sage Butter with Herb Cranberry Stuffing.
-A simple herb and cranberry stuffing in a deliciously juicy roasted garlic and herb butter roasted turkey.
+Herb Cranberry Stuffing.
+A simple herb and cranberry stuffing with a recipe for deliciously juicy garlic and herb butter roasted turkey included.

 Summer savoury may be hard to find in your neck of the woods but any mild herb can be used.
 Basil, oregano or marjoram are good options.

-This one uses the tart pop of cranberries to add flavour and interest to the dressing with a particularly delicious result in combination with some of my favourite herbs.
+This one uses the tart pop of cranberries to add flavour and interest to the dressing.
+It’s a particularly delicious result in combination with some of my favourite herbs.
 Use fresh if you like but dried herbs are also perfectly delicious in this easy recipe.

 - 10 lb turkey